Laws regarding rape: General

 From the second part of the 20th century onwards, the crime of rape has undergone major changes in definition in many countries, especially in Western countries.
 It has evolved from its narrow traditional definition of forced penetration of a vagina by a penis, outside of marriage, to a broader definition, which includes forced sex in marriage (marital rape), and may also include other sexual acts (such as anal or oral sexual penetration); the latter were traditionally dealt with under sodomy laws.
-This redefinition of rape had the effect of defining male rape.
+This redefinition of rape had the effect of defining rape of males, in particular female-on-male rape (made to penetrate).
 There have also been changes in the legal definition of consent/coercion.

 Two different changes have been made in recent decades in many jurisdictions in regard to the criminal offense of rape as it relates to marital status: